HarukiMiya/JPL_Dashboard_UCR_Fellowship_2022/README.md

 ```
 This will create all the necessary columns for the dataset.

-Now, right click on the newly created table and Import the CSV file "InSAR_Data.csv".
+Now, right click on the newly created table and Import the CSV file "InSAR_groundwater.csv".

 Now, run the following code on Query tool:
 ```